MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 ## Manual method

-If you Defender for Endpoint on Mac is installed, you can remove the NetExt extension temporarily by following these steps:
+If you have Defender for Endpoint installed on your Mac, you can remove the NetExt extension temporarily by following these steps:

 1. On your Mac, open **System Settings**.